Frankie-Figz/HW_Wireframe/README.md

 HW_Wireframe

-	This home consists of an example web page consisting of a header, a navigation section, a body divided in two parts and a footer.
+This home consists of an example web page consisting of a header, <br> a navigation section, a body divided in two parts and a footer.

 	The body section is the most complicated; the left side is floated left and the right side is floated right.